UPDATE 3-Online lender SoFi to give IPO access to retail investors | Business

 Large institutional investors and funds have traditionally been first in line for such stocks, as well as the investment banks that earn big money from arranging such offerings.
 SoFi's latest move could expand access to buying IPO shares alongside large investment firms to everyday investors, most of whom are only able to buy stock when the shares start trading.
 Nineteen IPOs of companies in 2020 had seen their shares' value more than double in their first day of trading.

 In an interview, SoFi Chief Executive Officer Anthony Noto said the new IPO offering was designed to encourage more long-term holders and would penalize investors who focus on short-term profits from opening-day pops.
-"We have a very different customer base, members who are high earners and are well suited," said Noto.
+"We have a very different customer base, members who are high earners, not well served," said Noto.
 "It's a client base that is interested in investing, is actively managing a portfolio and focused on financial objectives.
 Their interest is in line with issuers."

 SoFi said the latest IPO offering, which has been in the works since 2019, will be available to anyone with an investment account with the company and a minimum of $3,000 in the account.
 Noto, who has previously headed the technology media and telecom group at Goldman Sachs and has worked on more than 50 IPOs in that role, said SoFi will selectively choose the IPOs it plans to offer to investors on the platform, based on the quality of the companies.